Klesa

 samādhibhāvanārthaḥ kleśatanūkaraṇārthaśca

-Kriyā Yoga is practiced for attenuating afflictions (kleśas) and bringing about samādhi.
+Kriyā Yoga is practiced to attenuate afflictions (kleśas) and to bring about samādhi.

 Click to read insights...